Canceled (song)

 "Canceled" is a song by American YouTuber Larray.
 It was released on October 18, 2020.
 The song is a comedic diss track aimed at various social media stars.
 The song was produced by Taz Taylor, Pharaoh Vice, and S.Diesel.

 Background and composition

 The majority of the song is backed by a pitch-shifted sample from American rapper Tay-K's "The Race".
 The song serves as a diss track to many of those mentioned in the song, including Shane Dawson, Tana Mongeau, and the Dolan Twins.

 Music video

 The music video was released on the same day as the song.
 It was directed and edited by JakeTheShooter and Larray.

+The music video also features other content creators (organized alphabetically):